young home care worker in uniform accompanying an elderly person

 When we talk about companionship services, we’re really talking about providing warmth, connection, and support without getting into complex medical care.
 It’s about making sure our older loved ones have a friend to count on.

 The need for this is bigger than you might think.
-A report from the National Academies of Sciences, Engineering, and Medicine (NASEM) found that nearly a quarter of adults aged 65 and older are considered socially isolated.
+A 2024 poll from Michigan Medicine and AARP found that one in three adults aged 50 to 80 reported feeling lonely in the past year.
 That’s a huge number of people who could benefit from a friendly face.

 “Companionship is not just about being there; it’s about creating moments that add sparkle to lives.”

 These services step in where family can’t always be, whether due to busy schedules or distance.
-They do more than just provide company; they rebuild bridges to the community and offer an emotional lift.
-By choosing activities that spark joy and lending a hand with errands or appointments, professional caregivers from agencies like Visiting Angels make every day a little brighter.
+They do more than just provide company; they help rebuild connections to the community and offer an emotional lift.
+By choosing activities that spark joy and lending a hand with errands, professional caregivers from agencies make every day a little brighter.

 Essential Elements of Companionship Services